-- a. to be provided a fair, impartial, and efficient process; - to be presumed not responsible until determined otherwise through the Conduct Procedures: - c. to be given written notice of any Formal Charge(s); - d. to examine the documentary evidence that will be presented in any Conduct Procedures, provided that the evidence may be available only in a redacted format;
+- a. to be provided a fair, impartial, and efficient process; - to be presumed not responsible until determined otherwise through the Conduct Procedures; - c. to be given written notice of any Formal Charge(s); - d. to examine the documentary information that will be presented in any Conduct Procedures, provided that the information may be available only in a redacted format;

-- e. to present relevant information on his/her behalf, including witnesses and documentary evidence: - f. to respond to information presented against him/her; - g. to accept responsibility for any or all Formal Charge(s); - h. to decline to make statements; - i. to have access to a Student Conduct Counselor to assist in preparing for the Conduct Procedures: - j. to have an Advisor present during the Conduct Procedures; - k. to be represented, at his/her own expense, by a Representative during the Conduct Procedures, except when the violation: - i. will be addressed by a Student Honor Court (Student Hearing Panel), or - ii. is an allegation of academic dishonesty, as governed by University Policy 407, The Code of Student Academic Integrity; - I. to obtain the list of witnesses who have been called to present information at the Hearing; - m. to request a delay of the Hearing due to extenuating circumstances, provided that the granting of such request is in the discretion of the Director or designee pursuant to Chapter 6, Section VIII of the Code; - n. to challenge the objectivity of a Hearing Panel member or an Administrative Hearing Officer if he/she believes that a bias or conflict of interest may exist; - to pose relevant questions to any witness appearing at the Hearing in a manner consistent with the Code; - p. to present any documents or letters regarding his/her character as part of the sanctioning phase of the Hearing; - q. to present an impact statement as part of the sanctioning phase of the Hearing; - r. to be notified in writing of the outcome of the Conduct Procedures; - s. to appeal the decision of a Hearing Panel or Administrative Hearing Officer within the time limits and conditions specified in Chapter 11 of the Code; and - t. to have any conduct records kept confidential to the extent permitted under Chapter 12 of the Code and University Policy 402, Student Education Records (FERPA).
+- e. to present relevant information on their behalf, including witnesses and documentary information: - f. to respond to information presented against them; - g. to accept responsibility for any or all Formal Charge(s); - h. to decline to make statements: - to have access to a Student Conduct Counselor to assist in preparing for the Conduct Procedures; - j. to have an Advisor present during the Conduct Procedures; - k. to be represented, at their own expense, by a Representative during the Conduct Procedures, except when the violation: - i. will be addressed by a Student Honor Court (Student Hearing Panel), or - ii. is an allegation of academic dishonesty, as governed by University Policy 407, Code of Student Academic Integrity; - I. to obtain the list of witnesses who have been called to present information at the Hearing; - m. to request a delay of the Hearing due to extenuating circumstances, provided that the granting of such request is in the discretion of the Director or designee pursuant to Chapter 6, Section VIII of the Code; - n. to challenge the objectivity of a Hearing Panel member or an Administrative Hearing Officer if they believe that a bias or conflict of interest may exist; - to pose relevant questions to any witness appearing at the Hearing in a manner consistent with the Code; - p. to present any documents or letters regarding their character as part of the sanctioning phase of the Hearing; - q. to present an Impact Statement as part of the sanctioning phase of the Hearing; - r. to be notified in writing of the outcome of the Conduct Procedures; - s. to appeal the decision of a Hearing Panel or Administrative Hearing Officer within the time limits and conditions specified in Chapter 11 of the Code; and - to have any conduct records kept confidential to the extent permitted under Chapter 12 of the Code and University Policy 402, Student Education Records (FERPA).